pustotnik/zenmake/docs/buildconf.rst

     equal to value of ``buildroot``.
 It is optional parameter and if ``realbuildroot`` has different value from ``buildroot`` then ``buildroot`` will be symlink to ``realbuildroot``.
-Using ``realbuildroot`` has sense mostly on linux where '/tmp' is usually on tmpfs filesystem nowadays and it can used to make building in memory.
+Using ``realbuildroot`` makes sense mostly on linux where '/tmp' is usually on tmpfs filesystem nowadays and it can used to make building in memory.
 Such a way can improve speed of building.
 Note that on Windows OS the process of ZenMake needs to be started with enabled "Create symbolic links" privilege and usual user